 In & About Biddeford

-Biddeford with a population of 22,000 persons is Maine’s 6th largest City.
-Located along the I-95 corridor, the City is conveniently situated some 15 miles south of Portland and 90 miles north of Boston.
+Biddeford, with a population of over 21,000 people, is Maine’s sixth largest city.
+Located along the I-95 corridor, Biddeford is a standout community conveniently situated some 15 miles south of Portland and 90 miles north of Boston.

 Then & Now

-Settled in the early 1600’s, Biddeford and its sister City of Saco, have a long and rich history as the commercial center of York County.
-Once a textile center of world prominence, Biddeford’s economy today is a diverse mix of manufacturing, technology, and serviced-based companies and institutions many of whom conduct business in the City’s business and industrial parks.
-Anchoring the City’s economic base are two of Maine’s truly dynamic institutions: the award-winning Southern Maine Medical Center and the University of New England - both of whom are experiencing impressive growth.
+Settled in the early 1600’s, Biddeford and its sister City of Saco have a long and rich history as the commercial center of York County.
+Once a textile center of world prominence, Biddeford’s economy today is a diverse mix of manufacturing, technology, and serviced-based companies and institutions, many of whom conduct business in the City’s business and industrial parks.
+Anchoring the City’s economic base are two of Maine’s truly dynamic institutions: the award-winning Southern Maine Heath Care and the University of New England - both of whom are experiencing impressive growth.

 In terms of natural features, Biddeford’s 30 square miles of land area is as astoundingly beautiful as it is richly diverse!

-Just a few miles to the east of the City center lies a magnificent coastline with long stretches of sandy beaches framed by rocky promontories.
+Just a few miles to the east of the City center lies a magnificent coastline with two miles of sandy beaches framed by rocky promontories.
 Whether riding a wave on the perfect surf at Fortune's Rocks or exploring the tide pools at Biddeford Pool, a day at the beach in Biddeford is fun for the whole family.
-Along the coast are such gems as historic Wood Island Lighthouse, lighting Saco Bay since 1806, and places to explore like the Timber Point Trail along the Rachel Carson U.S. Wildlife Preserve and the East Point Audubon Sanctuary.
+Along the coast are gems such as the historic Wood Island Lighthouse, lighting Saco Bay since 1806, and places to explore like the Timber Point Trail along the Rachel Carson U.S. Wildlife Preserve and the East Point Audubon Sanctuary.

 To the west of the Maine Turnpike are rolling hills and pastures with traditional New England farmhouses and horse farms which capture life from a by-gone era.

-The quality of life for Biddeford residents is further enhanced by the availability of an outstanding array of community facilities including a modern regional hospital, schools and colleges, library and cultural facilities, and numerous parks and recreational facilities which appeal to all interests.
+The quality of life for Biddeford residents is further enhanced by the availability of an outstanding array of community facilities including a modern regional hospital, schools and colleges, library and cultural facilities, a municipal airport, and numerous parks and recreational facilities which appeal to all interests.
 Combined with the city's beautiful natural resources, thriving downtown, and special community traditions like the annual La Kermesse Franco-Americaine Festival celebrating Biddeford's unique cultural history, there's no better place to be than Biddeford.